 Unfortunately, I’m not always successful.

-Speaking of big laundry paydays, last week Mom and Dad reminded me about how they manage to save a good chunk of change every year just by doing the wash.
+Speaking of big laundry paydays, Mom and Dad recently reminded me about how they manage to save a good chunk of change every year just by doing the wash.

 It turns out that, way back in 1997, Dad was on an association board for the 108-unit apartment complex where my folks lived.
 Part of his job was managing the complex’s revenues.
 That is when he noticed that the washers and dryers in the complex laundry room were raking in $2300 per month.
-Remember, that is way back in 1997 — that’s equivalent to almost $3400 today!
+Remember, that is way back in 1997 — that’s equivalent to more than $3700 today!